Warning: Those cute Labubu dolls could be fake, unsafe Lafufus - UPI.com

 The popular dolls, made by the Chinese seller Pop Mart, are inspired by characters from a book, The Monsters Trilogy, by Hong Kong artist Kasing Lung.

-The dolls, which retails for about $30, are sold in mystery boxes and come in hundreds of varieties.
+The dolls, which retail for about $30, are sold in mystery boxes and come in hundreds of varieties.
 Some rare ones are being sold for thousands of dollars online, CBS News reported.

 CPSC said investigators have identified shipments of the lookalikes attempting U.S. entry from China.
 They seized thousands of units after confirming violation of federal regulations regarding toys with small parts.